OhMyBiino/Content-Management-Simulation/README.md

 # Content-Management-Simulation

-This program is only a simulation of content managing applying SOLID principle.
+This program is only a simulation of content management applying SOLID principle.